Lorin C. Collins Jr.: Biography

 Lorin Cone Collins Jr. was born in Windsor, Connecticut on August 1, 1848.
 His namesake father was a Methodist Episcopal preacher.
 In 1852, the Collinses moved to St. Paul, Minnesota.
 Collins attended the preparatory school at Ohio Wesleyan University.
-He moved to Chicago, Illinois, when he was twenty, then attended Northwestern University.
+He moved to Chicago, Illinois, when he was twenty, then attended Northwestern University, graduating in 1874.
 Collins studied law under Clarkson & Van Schaack in Chicago and was admitted to the bar in 1874.

-Collins focused on politics for his career.
-In 1878, Collins was elected to the Illinois House of Representatives as a Republican.
+In 1878, Collins was elected to the Illinois House of Representatives from the seventh district as a Republican.
 He was re-elected in 1880 and 1882, serving as Speaker of the House for the latter term.
+He was the youngest house speaker in the state's history, up to that time.

-Collins was appointed Judge of the Circuit Court of Cook County in 1884, completing the unexpired term of William Henry Barnum.
+Collins was appointed judge of the Circuit Court of Cook County in 1884, completing the unexpired term of William Henry Barnum.
 He was re-elected to this seat to five-year terms in 1885 and 1891.
 He resigned in November 1893 to focus on his private law practice and later moved to Wheaton.
 Collins was appointed an associate justice to the Supreme Court of the Panama Canal Zone in 1905.

 Collins married Nellie Robb in 1873.
 They had three surviving children: George R., Lorin C. III, and Grace.
 He was active in Freemasonry and was a Knight Templar.
 He was also a member of the Union League Club of Chicago.
 Collins died at George's home in Sawyer, Michigan, on October 18, 1940, and was buried at Rosehill Cemetery in Chicago.